savvas-paragkamian/mac_scripting/README.md

 2. git clone this repository
 3. run the `brew` script

+djvu app is not in brew
+adobe bridge is not in brew
+dictionary for greek
+affinity and pixelmator
+speedtest

 ### Programming environment

 1. Set git
 * global credentials and tools
 * clone my dot files repositories